 AeroMexico Business Class ORD-MEX-LIM

 Each roundtrip covered 8,632 miles and earned $3,452 Delta MQDs.
-So by paying only $1,076 to AeroMexico I earned $6,904 MQDs or nearly one half of the total Diamond MQD requirement!
-In addition, each trip earned 27,616 SkyMiles and 17,260 MQMs.
-Details of these flight will follow in future posts.
+So by paying only $1,072 to AeroMexico I earned $6,904 MQDs or nearly one half of the total Diamond MQD requirement!
+In addition, Delta credited me with 27,616 SkyMiles and 17,260 MQMs for each trip.

 Over the years, Delta has repeatedly aggravated loyal frequent flyers with numerous devaluations (Delta calls them “enhancements”) in the benefits it promised in exchange for our purchases.
 It is nice to turn the tables on Delta for a change.